 Andrew & Kathleen Booth Lecture

-The Andrew and Kathleen Booth Memorial lecture 2017 will to be a stimulating evening attended by alumni, friends and DCSIS staff.
-If you would also like to attend the event, please register your interest with the BEI Events Officer, Lucy Tallentire including the following details:
+The Andrew and Kathleen Booth Lecture 2018 will be a stimulating evening attended by alumni, friends and DCSIS staff.
+If you would also like to attend the event, please register your interest with the BEI Events Coordinator, Aaliyah Archer including the following details:

 • Full Name